 Accessible - Easy to drink wine, without the overwhelming sense of tannin, acidity, or extract.

-Acetic - A vinegary taste in wine, which was exposed to long to air.
+Acetic - A vinegary taste in wine, which was exposed for a long period to air.

-Acetic Acid - The acid component of vinegar present in small quantities in all wines.
+Acetic Acid - The acid component of vinegar is present in small quantities in all wines.